 GitHub Actions for content exchange

 We provide a collection of ready-to-use GitHub actions that help you exchange translation files between Lokalise "Web and mobile" projects and GitHub repositories.
-It includes the following actions:
+These actions include:

 • Push: Upload new or updated translation files (for the base language) from GitHub to Lokalise.